 Calculating Outlet Needs for Bedrooms

-All bedrooms have minimum outlet requirements set by the electrical code.
-Compared to kitchens, electrical installations for bathrooms require a lot less effort.
+The electrical code sets minimum outlet requirements for all bedrooms.
+Compared to kitchens, electrical installations for bathrooms require less effort.
 Bedrooms must have at least two wall-mounted duplex outlets and cannot be connected to a single three-way switch.

-Always round fractions up to the nearest whole number—installing extra outlets is better than coming up short.
+Consistently round fractions up to the nearest whole number—installing extra outlets is better than coming up short.
 For example, if a bedroom has 254cm (8 feet, 4 inches) of total wall length, you would divide 254 by 182.88cm (6 feet) and get 13.84, which requires up to 14 outlets.
-Be sure not to overload circuits if installing more beyond minimums.
+Be sure not to overload circuits if installing more than the minimum.

 Calculating Outlet Needs for Living Rooms

 Living rooms have slightly different outlet requirements than bedrooms.
-To start, the code mandates at least one duplex outlet per wall space.
+The code mandates at least one duplex outlet per wall space.
 This includes any wall over 60cm in length.

 From there, you need to calculate at least two additional outlets scattered throughout the room.
 Then, follow the standard spacing formula, ensuring an outlet every 182.88cm (6 feet) of wall space.